R-Bot: An LLM-based Query Rewrite System: Structure-Semantics Retrieval

 Since we focus on logical query rewrite, dataflows can be considered independent if they do not involve common identifiers.
 Then, if we examine the rewrite rule from dataflow perspective, the condition must restrict the pattern of certain dataflows associated with a specific identifier.
 Otherwise, there are scarcely any potential query rewrites within a set of independent dataflows.
 Consequently, we can generate query templates that concentrate on the SQL operations related to each particular identifier.

-To ensure that the generated query template remains unaffected by schema renaming, we propose an isolated masking method.
-If a query template involves multiple identifiers, swapping any two identifiers alters its semantics and disrupts the query template embedding.
+To ensure query templates are robust to schema renaming, we propose an isolated masking method.
+If a query template involves multiple identifiers, swapping any two identifiers alters its semantics and disrupts the embedding.
 Thus, we derive multiple query templates from the query, with each template preserving only one identifier while masking the others.
-We then refine the query templates in three steps.
-First, since a complex query containing many identifiers can derive a large number of query templates, we opt to select only a small part of them as representative.
-Specifically, if the SQL operations associated with an identifier are potential to be matched by some rewrite rules, we select the corresponding query template as representative, since it concentrates on those potential SQL operations on the identifier.
-Second, we simplify the query template by eliminating the SQL operations that do not involve the key identifier.
-Third, for the commutative SQL operands, we sort them lexically, thereby rendering the query template resistant to potential commutations.
+We then refine the templates in three steps.
+First, to limit the number of templates derived from complex queries, we retain only those where the SQL operations associated with the identifier are likely to match certain rewrite rules.
+Second, we simplify the query template by eliminating SQL operations that do not involve the key identifier.
+Third, for the commutative SQL operands, we sort them lexically, thereby rendering the template invariant to operand order.

-{\it Step 1: Potential Identifier Selection.} Considering the SQL operations associated with the identifier, we observe that if the identifier appears multiple times in some mutually exclusive dataflows, it can possibly trigger query rewrite by utilizing the correlations of the dataflow operations.
-For instance, the twice appearance of column ``$a$'' in expressions ``$a<b$'' and ``$a=5$'' can indicate constant folding, which replaces ``$a<b$'' with ``$5<b$''.
-Then, given an SQL query, we propose two ways to count the frequency of identifier occurrences. $(i)$ Column appearances: By traversing the query, we count how often each column appears.
-Note that columns appearing as direct projections (e.g., ``SELECT a") are not counted, as this does not involve any meaningful SQL operations. $(ii)$ Table appearances: We count the appearances of the table where the table is utilized either in the ``FROM'' clause or within a ``JOIN'' operation.
+{\it Step 1: Potential Identifier Selection.} Considering the SQL operations associated with the identifier, we observe that multiple appearances of the same identifier in mutually exclusive dataflows may prompt query rewrites by leveraging operation correlations.
+For instance, the twice appearance of column ``$a$'' in ``$a<b$'' and ``$a=5$'' can indicate constant folding, replacing ``$a<b$'' with ``$5<b$''.
+Then, given an SQL query, we propose two ways to measure identifier frequency: $(i)$ Column appearances: By traversing the query, we count how often each column appears.
+Note that columns appearing as direct projections (e.g., ``SELECT a") are not counted, as this does not involve any meaningful SQL operations. $(ii)$ Table appearances: We count the appearances of the table which is utilized either in the ``FROM'' clause or within a ``JOIN'' operation.
 With the frequency of tables and columns, we focus on identifiers that appear more than once within the query.
 We then select their corresponding query templates as representative, ensuring we capture the most significant patterns for query rewrite.